secretGeek/today-i-learned-staging/mercurial/multiple_heads.md

-# multiple heads when trying to update or trying to fetch.
+# Multiple heads when trying to update or trying to fetch.

     hg fetch
     abort: multiple heads in this branch (use "hg heads ." and "hg merge" to merge)